turgu1/esp32-oberon-compiler/doc/Users Guide.md

   + Illegal procedure call

 - **-l** : (lowercase “L”) Source code will be output as comments in assembly language generated code.
-- **-o folder** : Output folder for the generated assembly language code.
-If not present, the module source code folder is being used.
+- **-o folder** : Output folder for generated files.
+If not present, the current folder is used.
 - **-p path** : Search path for imported modules, as a list of folder names separated with character “:”.
-An imported module is first seached in the folder of the module being compiled, then in sequence in the folders part of the path.
+An imported module is first seached in the current folder, then the folder of the module being compiled, then in sequence in each folder of the path.
 - **-s** : Override Symbol file.
-The symbol file will be generated in the same folder as the module source code.
+The symbol file will be generated even if it already exists.
 - **-v** : Output compiler version number.
 - **-x** : Optimize register usage.
 - **-z** : Output optimization information in assembler output.
 - **filename** : Oberon source filename to be compiled.

 The compiler will produce:
-- an ESP32 assembly language source code (extension `.S`); and
+- an ESP32 assembly language source code (extension `.S`);
+- the object code (extension `.o`);
-- a symbol file (extension `.smb`) if it does not exist or the **-s** option is present.
+- a symbol file (extension `.smb`) if it does not exist; or the **-s** option is present.

+Note that for CDECL module, only the symbol file (extension `.smb`) will be generated.

 ## Compiler modification to support ESP-IDF Framework integration